 Each child’s support team includes faculty, staff, parents, and where indicated, outside service providers.
 An individualized plan is collaboratively developed and continuously revised through observation, interviews. and on-going analyses.
 As part of the collaborative process, the team helps the student to set both long – and short-term goals while celebrating successes along the way.

-Formal communication with parents regarding each student’s progress occurs through a digital portfolio, informal communication, and quarterly meetings.
+Formal communication with parents regarding each student’s progress occurs through a digital portfolio, informal communication, student narratives, and quarterly meetings.

-Designed to be inclusive, the Individualized Education Staff and Faculty may include a Board Certified Behavior Analyst (BCBA), a Certified Teacher of Students with Disabilities, a Wilson Reading Specialist, Education Specialists, and Paraprofessionals.
+Designed to be inclusive, the Individualized Education Staff and Faculty may include a Board Certified Behavior Analyst (BCBA), a Registered Behavior Therapist (RBT), Mental Health Counsel, Certified Teacher of Students with Disabilities, Wilson Reading Specialist, Education Specialists, and Paraprofessional.

 To learn more about enrolling your child, contact our Admissions Team.